macss-dev/modular_api_dart/doc/http_client_guide.md

 ## Overview

-`httpClient` is a smart HTTP client that automatically handles authentication, token management, and token refresh for REST APIs.
+`httpClient` is a smart HTTP client designed for **single-user applications** that automatically handles authentication, token management, and token refresh for REST APIs.
 It eliminates the need to manually manage Bearer tokens and refresh logic.

 **What it does automatically:**
 - Attaches Bearer tokens to authenticated requests